 How to Make Sure the Student Pays the Loan Back

-The general rule for student borrowing is to not borrow more than one year of the average starting salary for their major, or 10 to 15 percent of their monthly income post graduation.
+The general rule for student borrowing is to borrow no more than one year of the average starting salary for their major, or 10 to 15 percent of their estimated monthly income post-graduation.
 This amount should include both private and student loans.

-You won’t know ahead of time exactly what students will make post-graduation.
-But you can get an idea by using Edmit’s software, payscale.com, or college career office information.
+You won’t know ahead of time exactly what students will earn post-graduation.
+But you can get an idea by using Edmit’s software, PayScale.com, or the college career office.
 If a student is unsure of their potential major, look up salaries for jobs among their possible choices.
-Pick the lowest amount as a safety number for helping them figure out how much debt to take on.
+Pick the lowest amount as a safety number to help them figure out how much debt to take on.

-If you cosign a loan for a student, don’t expect them to pay back more than that number you researched for the maximum debt load based on potential future income.
-That way you know how much you will be paying for out of your pocket - now and from loan payments in the future.
+If you cosign a loan for a student, don’t expect them to pay back more than those numbers you researched.
+That way you know how much you may be paying out of your own pocket once repayment starts.